ricardobcl/Dotted-Version-Vectors/README.md

 only prune an entry when a second node crashes, and by that time, the entry with the node ID that crashed first would have the lowest LT, thus safely pruned.

-To enable this pruning, we only have to call `update` with the current system TS, call `prune` with MAX and when we are locally updating a value (replicated PUT, or synchronizing with a newer object), call `update_time` with the local node ID.
+To enable this, we call `prune` with MAX when coordinating a PUT request, and when we are locally updating a value (a replicated PUT, or synchronizing with a newer object), we call `update_time` with the local node ID.